+Solutions have been updated, open items have been resolved and conclusions for all key issues have also been enhanced.

-First time it is presented.
-The TR comprises of solutions for all Key issues targeted for Rel-17.
-The TR has been progressed beyond 95% completion status and is presented for information.
+The TR comprises of conclusions for all Key issues targeted for Rel-17.
+The TR has been progressed beyond 95% completion status and is presented for approval.